laoo/furnace/CONTRIBUTING.md

 # Contributing

-contributions to Furnace are welcome!
+contributions to Forky are welcome!

 # Getting ready